HMS Rainbow (N16): Design and description

 The Rainbow-class submarines were designed as improved versions of the Parthian class and were intended for long-range operations in the Far East.
-The submarines had a length of 287 ft 2 in overall, a beam of 29 ft 10 in and a mean draft of 13 ft 10 in.
+The submarines had a length of 287 ft 2 in overall, a beam of 29 ft 10 in and a mean draught of 13 ft 10 in.
 They displaced 1772 LT on the surface and 2030 LT submerged.
 The Rainbow-class submarines had a crew of 56 officers and ratings.
 They had a diving depth of 300 ft.

 For surface running, the boats were powered by two 2200 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 660 hp electric motor.
 They could reach 17.5 kn on the surface and 9 kn underwater.
 On the surface, the boats had a range of 7050 nmi at 9.2 kn and 62 nmi at 4 kn submerged.

 The boats were armed with six 21 in torpedo tubes in the bow and two more in the stern.
 They carried six reload torpedoes for a grand total of fourteen torpedoes.
 They were also armed with a QF 4.7-inch (120 mm) Mark IX deck gun.